 Jon is a deep, warm and experienced British Voiceover Artist with an acting background.
 Having trained at Rose Bruford College of Speech and Drama, Jon covered all aspects of TV, radio and theatre performance.
 He has a neutral/RP mature British voice.
 His voice age is 50 to 70 years.

-Jon has voiced many regional, national and international advertising campaigns, and has also appeared in dozens of TV commercials.
+From his home studio, Jon has voiced many regional, national and international advertising campaigns, and has also appeared in dozens of TV commercials.
 Jon is also an accomplished corporate voice.

-To “The Manor Born”, “The Dick Emery Show”, “Fresh Fields” and “Never The Twain” are a few of the TV programmes he’s starred in.
+To “The Manor Born”, “The Dick Emery Show”, “Fresh Fields” and “Never The Twain” are just a few of the TV programmes he’s starred in.
 But perhaps his most high profile role was as DC Mike Dashwood in ITV’s hugely popular police drama “The Bill” from 1984 to 1992.

 Clients: Warner Brothers, Cadburys, British Medical Association, BIMCO, HMRC, Shell, SMART, United Nations, Maersk, RAC, Jaguar and AstraZeneca.

 Studio: Jon works from a professional home studio equipped with a sound booth and Rode NT1-A microphone.